life-itself/web3/notes/fintech-incrementalism-and-responsible-innovation.md

 title: Fintech Incrementalism and Responsible Innovation
 created: 2022-04-04
 date: 2022-04-04
-description: "In episode #5 of our ongoing deep dive into web3 and crypto, Rufus Pollock and Stephen Diehl explore the claim that blockchain can be a vehicle for increase in financialization through the development of more complex, blockchain-based financial products."
+description: "The fintech incrementalist position is that fintech (financial technology) is a force for effecting change in financial services and building a more stable, efficient and transparent economy.
+Here we evaluate the claim that blockchain-based financial technology can be a vehicle for more efficient markets through the development of more complex, blockchain-based financial products."
 image: /img/fintech-incrementalism-thumbnail.jpg
 youtube: https://www.youtube.com/watch?v=7rLQoTtwRSU&t=4s
 podcast: https://anchor.fm/life-itself/episodes/Fintech-Incrementalism-and-Responsible-Innovation-e1gn02u